amoghmahesh14/GITS/README.md

 ## Improvements

-### 1. GITS suggestor
+### 1. GITS Suggestor
-   We provide a capability where the user can learn the command by giving a textual description of what they want to do in simple english.
+The GITS Suggestor is a pivotal feature designed to elevate the user experience.
+It empowers users to learn and execute commands through    straightforward English descriptions.
+This functionality is particularly beneficial for beginners grappling with Git commands and serves as a convenient quick reference for proficient users.

-### 2. GITS recommender
+### 2. GITS Recommender
-   This functionlaity provides the user with few recommendations.
-For instance, it tells the user if the the commit messages are too short historically and to improve upon it.
-It also suggests if the number of lines per commit is too big.
-The systems considers the best practises and recommends the user on what can be done better.
+Going beyond mere command simplification, the GITS Recommender actively guides users toward best practices.
+By analyzing historical commit data, it provides insightful recommendations for enhancing commit messages and optimizing the number of lines per commit.
+This proactive approach fosters adherence to Git best practices, thereby elevating the overall quality of version control.

-### 3. GITS stats command
+### 3. GITS Stats Command
-   Wrapper which provides git statistics like number of commits, number of lines, major contributor etc.
+The GITS Stats Command acts as a comprehensive wrapper, offering users detailed statistics about their Git repository.
+This includes vital information such as the number of commits, lines of code, and major contributors.
+This feature streamlines the process of obtaining crucial repository insights, facilitating informed decision-making for developers.

-### 4. GITS frequency command
+### 4. GITS Frequency Command
-   Provides a graphical representation of commit frequency within the repository.
+Introducing a graphical representation of commit frequency within the repository, the GITS Frequency Command enhances user understanding of commit patterns over time.
+This visual aid is instrumental in improving project management and coordination among team members.

-### 5. GITS stash functionality
+### 5. GITS Stash Functionality
-   Wrapper of git stash command.
+Serving as a wrapper for the Git stash command, the GITS Stash Functionality simplifies the process of temporarily saving changes.
+This enhancement makes the stash feature more accessible and user-friendly, catering to both beginners and experienced developers.

-### 6. Fixed failing test cases
+### 6. Fixed Failing Test Cases
-   Code cov run workflow was failing as there were few test cases that were failing.
-Fixed such test cases
+The commitment to code quality and reliability is evident in the resolution of failing test cases.
+By addressing these issues, GITS ensures a more robust and stable codebase, instilling confidence in users regarding the tool's reliability.
+This dedication to bug resolution significantly contributes to the overall improvement of the GITS project.

 ## Successful Usecases